HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Verifying Patient Identity

-The following data elements are used to verify patient identity.
-(How the Provider system verifies the patient is not covered in this guide.)
-The Payer communicates them in a  *contained* Patient resource using the [CDex Patient Demographics Profile].
-This contained Patient is referenced in `Task.for.reference` using a fixed reference value of "#patient".:
+The following data elements are used to verify the patient's identity.
+(This guide does not cover how the Provider system verifies the patient's identity.)
+They are communicated in a  *contained* Patient resource using the [CDex Patient Demographics Profile].
+The contained Patient is referenced in `Task.for.reference` using a fixed reference value of "#patient".

 |Data|HRex Patient Demographics Profile.|
 |---|---|